krzysztof-ciszewski/go-blog/README.md

 - **Commands**: `commands.{CommandName}` (e.g., `commands.CreatePostCommand`, `commands.CreateUserCommand`)
 - **Events**: `events.{EventName}` (e.g., `events.PostCreated`)
-- **Dead Letter Queue**: `dlq` - Failed messages that cannot be processed are automatically routed here
+- **Dead Letter Queue**: `{QueueName}.{DLQ_SUFFIX}` - Failed messages that cannot be processed are automatically routed here

 ### Dead Letter Queue

-The application uses Watermill's **PoisonQueue middleware** to automatically handle failed messages.
-When a message processing fails (e.g., handler returns an error), the message is automatically published to the "dlq" queue for inspection and manual handling.
-This prevents message loss and allows for debugging and retry mechanisms.
+The application uses a **custom topology builder** to configure RabbitMQ dead letter exchanges and queues.
+When a message is negatively acknowledged (nacked) or cannot be processed, RabbitMQ automatically routes it to the corresponding dead letter queue.

+**How it works:**
+1. A dead letter exchange (DLX) is declared for each queue topology
+2. A dead letter queue (DLQ) is created for each main queue with the naming pattern: `{QueueName}.{DLQ_SUFFIX}`
+3. The DLQ is bound to the DLX exchange with a routing key
+4. Main queues are configured with `x-dead-letter-exchange` and `x-dead-letter-routing-key` arguments
+5. When a message is nacked with `requeue=false`, RabbitMQ routes it to the DLX, which then routes it to the DLQ

+**Configuration:**
+- Dead letter queues are automatically created when queues are declared
+- Each queue gets its own dedicated dead letter queue
+- Messages in DLQs can be inspected, republished, or manually handled via RabbitMQ Management UI

 ## Database Schema